Members of the 2012 UT College Bowl Team who participated in the National Association of the Deaf Bi-Annual College Bowl. Read more.

 During lectures, students with hearing impairments often need to have the instructor’s speech amplified.
 Some students may use an FM system.
 The instructor will need to wear a small wireless FM microphone.
 Other students may need to audiotape lectures so that they can play the tape back at a higher volume.

-Technology is available to make telephone communication available to individuals with hearing impairments.
+Technology is available to make telephone communication available to individuals with hearing loss.
 Some students can use a regular telephone if it has a volume control.
-Other individuals must use a TTY (telecommunications device for the deaf).
-For location of TTYs across campus, see TTY locations.
+Other individuals must use a TTY (telecommunications device for the deaf) or a Video Phone.
+For location of TTYs and Video Phones across campus, see TTY and Video Phone locations.

 To reach Relay Texas by phone to call a deaf person with a TTY, dial 711.
 To reach a video relay operator who can connect to a deaf person through video (if you have the necessary connection information), call: 1-866 410-5787 to use CSD Video Relay.
 1-866-FAST-VRS or 1-866-327-8877 to use Sorensen VRS.